Domodan/holicare-ui/README.md

 git clone git@github.com:Domodan/holicare-ui.git
 ```

-2. Move to the directory and delete file **package.json** if it exist at the Project root
+2. Move to the directory and delete file **package-lock.json** if it exist at the Project root
+   > **_NOTE:_** Doing this may break the dependencies due to incompatibilities with newer versions.
 3. Install the dependencies with this command

 ```bash